Watch: Coronavirus Task Force Briefs Amid Historic Job Loss

 President Trump has sought to talk up the prospects that some parts of the nation could begin to get back to normal soon, citing the record unemployment as a key reason: America can't afford to stay closed, he argues.

+Trump and Vice President Mike Pence said on Thursday all the steps Americans are taking are working.
+If it all keeps up, "by early summer we could be in a much better place as a nation," Pence said.

-The briefing is scheduled for 5 p.m.
-ET.
+The briefing is underway now.
 Watch the briefing live here.

-Authorities around the country felt forced to place sections of the economy in medically induced comas in order to keep people apart to slow the explosive spread of the coronavirus.
+Authorities around the country felt forced to place sections of the economy in stasis in order to keep people apart to slow the explosive spread of the coronavirus.

 Nearly 900,000 Americans have now been diagnosed with the disease, according to researchers at Johns Hopkins University, and nearly 50,000 have been killed in the pandemic.